Artistic support material

 Individuals, groups or organisations can write letters in support of your application.
 Good support letters demonstrate an understanding of the project, confirm any co-contributions, and describe the benefits of the project to the applicant, participants or community.

 We cannot accept support material after you submit your application.

 Hard copy material

 Hard copy submissions will be considered if you are unable to submit electronically.
-You must contact a program officer before the closing date for permission to submit in hard copy.
+If you think you will have difficulty submitting your support material online, please contact a program officer on (03) 6165 6666.